geeky-vietnam/geeky.vn/README.md

 To edit pages content, please `fork` this repo and make changes in the markdown files.

-Don't forget to generate the HTML pages before creating a pull request:
+Finally, generate the HTML pages for publishing:

 ```
 $ make